aelhirach/aelhirach-blog-gatsby/posts/build-a-spaceinvaders-game-with-python-and-tkinter.md

 #Conclusion

-In this step-by-step tutorial, we learned the basics of how to use Python with by making a game SpaceInvators.
+In this step-by-step tutorial, we learned the basics of how to use Python by making a game.
 One thing to keep in mind, making a game won't come to you overnight even if you are an expert programmer.
 Some skills in the process of game development can’t be skipped over no matter what you do.
 However, start making games the first day you begin your learning journey it will hugely improve your skills.

 The skills and resources provided in this tutorial will give you a great stepping stone, and an important part of making a game is how you plan step by step to make that game.

 You have clearly understood that the best way to improve and learn how you make games is by making games.

-Good luck out there, and I wish you the best of luck with your game development journey!
+Good luck out there, and I wish you the best of luck with pyhton & game development journey!